 "Are you ever going to finish [story title]?"
 Yes!
 I will never abandon a story.
 I've had ideas I've started on and then dropped for whatever reasons, but those stories were never publicly posted anywhere.
-If I haven't updated something in a long time, it's because I either don't have the muse for it, more interested in another fandom at the moment, or both.
+If I haven't updated something in a long time, it's because I either don't have the muse for it, am more interested in another fandom at the moment, or both.
 They'll be returned to at some point.

 "Join my forum!"
 No. This is something else I've had bad experiences with.
-While an admin may have good intentions, the forums on this site are almost always unwelcoming to the point of hostility towards newcomers.
+While an admin may have good intentions, the forums on this site are almost always bizarrely unwelcoming to the point of hostility towards newcomers.

 And speaking of reviewing...
 This won't make me any friends here, but I feel it has to be said.
 Reviewing for strangers is generally no longer enjoyable for me and something I find myself slipping further and further away from doing.
-This idea that readers are obligated to review authors who completely ignore them and in some cases act like they're owed something by readers, or worse yet, turn out to either be complete jerks or a few trees short of forest, is frankly frustrating.
+This idea that readers are obligated to review authors who completely ignore them or in some cases, act like they're owed something by readers, or worse yet, turn out to either be complete jerks or a few trees short of forest, is frankly frustrating.
 On the other hand we have people who've had honest-to-goodness meltdowns simply because I gave them honest reviews (which a number of them asked for in advance, I'd like to point out).
-I've found that if want to be critical of a story, I have to go the anonymous route.
+I've found that if I want to be critical of a story, I have to go the anonymous route.

 Do I think everyone here is like that?
 No. But I think a good number are.
-This isn't to say I've stopped reviewing period -- if I like a story well enough and want to show my support for the writer I will.
+This isn't to say that I've stopped reviewing period -- if I like a story well enough and want to show my support for the writer I will.
 And of course I review for friends.
 But in general?
 Nope.
 I have my own stuff to work on and don't have time to stroke delicate little egos.